shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 ## Exercises
 _Note: Most of these are literal excerpts from the book for the sake of completeness and accurate instruction.
-Examples have been removed for brevity._
+Examples have been removed for brevity.
+Please buy the book if you'd like examples._

 ### 1. The World of Lucid Dreaming
 #### Your Present State of Consciousness